miragekdev/miragek-stop-edit-js-lib/README.md

 StopEdit is a simple and effective tool for preventing page edits.
 It’s lightweight, easy to use, and highly customizable for your needs.
 If you have any questions or feedback, don’t hesitate to reach out!
 ```

----

-This `README.md` should give users a clear understanding of how to use the **StopEdit** library and its functionality.
-You can replace "Your Name" with your own or your GitHub handle, and it’s all set!
-Let me know if you need any further adjustments! 😊